Ingham, Queensland: Media

 The Herbert River Express is a newspaper published in Ingham since 1904.

-Sport

-The town's rugby league team, the Herbert River Crushers, play in the Townsville District Rugby League.

 Events

 The Australian-Italian Festival is held in Ingham the first weekend in August each year and is one of the most popular events in the region, with thousands of people attending the event.
 The festival celebrates Ingham's cultural background, dating from the 1890s, when the first Italian immigrants came to the region.
 More than half the population of the town are of Italian descent.
 The town is known as "Little Italy".
 The annual festival, held at Tyto Wetlands, began as an idea from a community workshop.